 CONTACT FORENSIC EXPERTS

-Following our discussion on the legality of recording law enforcement, we want to share several techniques for video recording police officers safely and respectfully.
-Because these encounters often involve smartphone video recordings, the following methodology focuses on that medium.
-Follow along for deeper insight into this topic.
+In this post, we share several techniques for video recording police officers safely and respectfully.
+These follow our discussion on the legality of recording law enforcement, which you can explore by following the link.
+Because these encounters often involve smartphone recordings, the following methodology focuses on that medium.
+Follow along for deeper insight into these techniques.

 THE RISE OF THE SMARTPHONE

 Statistics show that 77% of Americans use a smartphone.
-Couple that with the vast amount of apps on the market that make recording and sharing videos so simple, it’s no surprise that an average of 60 hours of video are uploaded to YouTube every minute.
+Additionally, more apps are brought to the market every day that make recording and sharing videos simple.
+It comes as no surprise that an average of 60 hours of video are uploaded to YouTube every minute.

 What does that have to do with video recording police officers and video forensics?
-Because the ease of recording videos has become so prevalent in our society, more and more citizens are capturing both criminal activity and law enforcement interactions with their smartphones.
+Citizens are capturing both criminal activity and law enforcement interactions with their smartphones.

 These videos become an integral part of the investigation.
-There are forensic enhancement limitations for poor video quality.
-Our goal is to provide you with the necessary solutions to common problems and help you acquire the best recording possible.
+And unfortunately, there are forensic enhancement limitations for poor video quality.
+The following techniques for recording police officers will help you acquire the best recording possible.

 5 TECHNIQUES FOR RECORDING POLICE